Last Updated on January 24, 2022 by Chenée Lewis

 - Let cool in pan for 15 minutes, then remove to a wire rack to cool completely.

-- Stir together powdered sugar, orange zest, and 3 tbsp orange juice in a bowl.
+- Stir together powdered sugar, orange zest, and 3 tablespoon orange juice in a bowl.
 Add additional orange juice as needed for desired consistency.
-Drizzle over cooled cake.2 cups powdered sugar, 3-4 tbsp freshly squeezed orange juice, 1 tsp orange zest
+Drizzle over cooled cake.2 cups powdered sugar, 3-4 tablespoon freshly squeezed orange juice, 1 teaspoon orange zest

 Save to Pinterest!